neulab/SWE-Playground/swe_play/propose/README.md

 # Project Proposal, Initialization and Unit Test Generation Pipeline

-Automated pipeline that uses AI to propose project ideas, set up repository structures with tasks, and generate unit tests.
+Automated pipeline that uses AI to propose project ideas and step by step tasks, set up repository structures, and generate unit tests.
 The pipeline also configures all Docker-related files and builds a Docker image for the project.

 ## Setup